johnwhitington/ocaml-nursery/README.md

 source file is `bin/main.ml`, the example can be built and run (or re-run) with `dune exec bin/main.exe`, and cleaned up with `dune clean`.
 But, of course, some examples may have different instructions.

+Of course, you will need to install the library for each example first, using `opam install <library name>`.

+The examples so far are all run from the command line - you can see from the source if a subcommand is needed.
+But, of course, part or all of the example can be copy & pasted into OCaml's interactive top level using `#use "topfind"` then `#require "<library name>"`.
+With the alternative `utop` top level it is simpler - you can write `dune utop .`, and the library will be pre-loaded.

 ## Writing an example